jogibear9988/dock-spawn/README.md

 All files are generated in dist.

+## Webserver
+To check out the demo you can run the gulp webserver command:

+    ./node_modules/.bin/gulp webserver

 ## Develop
 The dev mode is useful to rebuild automatically the project when file are modified.